TonyKaravasilev/CryptoMananaDocs/docs/technical-api.md

 ### [](#technical-api){:.book_mark}Technical API ###

-&nbsp;&nbsp;&nbsp;&nbsp;After knowing how to use the components and have reviewed the basic cryptography model usse cases, this is the last step of the tutorial/manual.
+&nbsp;&nbsp;&nbsp;&nbsp;After knowing how to use the components and have fully reviewed the basic cryptography model use cases, this is the last step of the tutorial/manual.
 Before continuing, please make sure to make a fast review of the technical API documentation: